sbarrack/dk-bongo/README.md

 * Teensy 3.2
 * USB cable
-* Soldering/breadboarding accoutrement
+* Soldering/bread-boarding accoutrement
 * DK Bongos
-* 2 Wii nunchucks
+* 0-2 Wii Remote attachments
+    * Solo or dual Nunchucks
+    * Guitar

 ### Optional

 I strongly recommend these so that you don't have to permanently affix your controllers to the Arduino.
+Cut them in half and solder/connect the female ends to the Teensy.

-* 1 GCC extension cord
+* 1 GameCube controller extension cord
-* 2 Wii remote extension cords
+* 0-2 Wii remote extension cords

 ### Non-supplies

 * Pull-up/down resistors
-    * All of the controllers already have these :)
+    * All of the controllers already have these :D
 * Digital logic-level converter(s)
-    * Teensy 3.2 is 5V tolerant :)
+    * Teensy 3.2 is 5V tolerant :D

 ## Setup